zerotonin/dallas-dlc-seperate-multi-animal-analysis/README.md

 The scripts can be installed using conda and the dallas.yaml file

+## Troubleshooting

+The bounding box has the following succession

+For any newcomers, the order of the box coordinates have changed to: [ymin, xmin, ymax, xmax] – Gregory Saldanha Mar 12 '18 at 0:08

 ## Divide and conquer to analyse the trajectory file

 1. read in data frame wise